terratrax/k8s-bootcamp/README.md

     ```kubectl apply -f service-helloworld.yaml```

-### Connect to the container and add static content
+### Add content to your web server and test

+1. On your NFS server, add static content to the root directory of the folder the NFS provisioner created.
+A file called "index.html" with "Hello world" in it will suffice!

+2. From your local network, browse to http://<ANY NODE IP ADDRESS>:81080